310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% endbubble %}

 {% bubble Chiaki surprised0 %}
 Takamine!
 Please listen to me!
-Show a little more interest in me instead of the mascot character, please…!
+Show a little more interest in me instead of the yuruchara, please…!

 Ooh, you’ll listen to me, Anzu?
 Thank you, I love you! ☆
 {% endbubble %}